willhansen/kotlin/spec-docs/flexible-java-types.md

 A signature is represented as a list of its parts:
  - upper bounds of type parameters
- - value parameter types
+ - konstue parameter types
  - return type

 Enhancement rules (the result of their application is called a *propagated signature*) for each part:
  - collect annotations from all supertypes and the override in the subclass
  - for parts other than return type (which may be covariantly overridden) if there are conflicts (`@Nullable` together with `@NotNull` or
    `@ReadOnly` together with `@Mutable`), discard the respective annotations and issue appropriate warnings
- - for return types (full if the type from override is `~~`-equivalent to all from supertypes, and only 0-index (see below) otherwise)):
+ - for return types (full if the type from override is `~~`-equikonstent to all from supertypes, and only 0-index (see below) otherwise)):
      - fist, take annotations from supertypes, and among them: if there's `@NotNull`, discard `@Nullable`, if there's `@Mutable` discard `@ReadOnly`
      - then if in the subtype there's `@Nullable` and in the supertype there's `@NotNull`, discard the nullability annotations (analogously, for mutability annotations)